 ICON leadership will identify opportunities for engagement before the beginning of each academic semester.
-Examples of projects may include (but are not limited to):

-- Social media management: soliciting content, retweeting, and posting to the CICR and ICON social media accounts - Event coordination: planning and executing monthly and/or annual research symposia, guest speaker events, internal events on demand, alumni engagement activities, and community-building events - CICR research support: supporting the CICR director and/or Strategic Initiatives Lead with literature reviews related to event facilitation, strategic initiatives, or faculty research facilitation initiatives (e.g. Catalytic Conversations)
+Examples of projects may include (but are not limited to): Social media management and communications support (e.g. soliciting content and posting to the CICR and ICON social media accounts); Event coordination (e.g. planning and executing monthly and/or annual research symposium, speaker events, alumni engagement activities, and community-building events); and CICR research support (e.g. supporting faculty with literature reviews related to event facilitation or strategic initiatives, or assistance with faculty research facilitation initiatives (e.g. Catalytic Conversations)).

-Appendix F: ICON Core Research Principles and Criteria
+Appendix G: ICON Core Research Principles and Criteria